 While having songs on Spotify, Band Camp and similar platforms is a huge plus, most record labels first go to the band’s Facebook page to see how many ‘likes’ the band has.
 This artificial ‘currency’ is incredibly important, as this number usually represents (with some degree of accuracy) how many people are interested in the band or the artist.

 The artist who is popular on social media is almost immediately attractive to most record labels as they are constantly looking for the ‘next big thing’.

 Now, let’s quickly talk about what you can do to improve your presence, ‘hits’, and ‘likes’.
-Creating the band/artist page is typically the easiest thing, but the sheer act of creation will not do pretty much anything.
+Creating the DJ/artist page is typically the easiest thing, but the sheer act of creation will not do pretty much anything.

-You should invite as many people as you can, and ideally, you should also try to engage as many friends and family members to do the same.
+You should invite as many people as you can, and ideally, you should also try to engage as many friends and family members as to do the same.
 This will form your basic ‘network’ of followers as potential fans.